oucru-id/tb-to-fhir-mini/README.md

-# TB to FHIR VCF/Deeplex Pipeline
+# TB to FHIR Genomics VCF/Deeplex Excel Pipeline

 A Nextflow pipeline for converting Mycobacterium tuberculosis VCF and Deeplex Excel genomic data to FHIR Genomics format with drug resistance classification and lineage analysis.